 WE’RE HELPING TO END IT.

 THANK YOU TO OUR SUPPORTERS!

-THE JIB FUND, MARGOLIS FOUNDATION, AND KUHN FOUNDATION
+THE JIB FUND, MARGOLIS FOUNDATION, MICHAEL & IRENE ROSS ENDOWMENT FUND, AND KUHN FOUNDATION

 WANT TO GAIN ACCESS TO ADDITIONAL DATA AND STUDENT STORIES?
 EMAIL US.